nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-08-28-blockchain-in-business.md

 ## Types of Blockchain Networks

+There are three main types of blockchain networks, each with distinct features and use cases.
+These types include
+-   Public Blockchains,
+-   Private Blockchains,
+-   and Consortium Blockchains

 <center>
 <img alt="blockchain security" src="/images/content/crypto-blockchain.png" style="width: 63%; height: 63%">
 </center>

-There are three main types of blockchain networks, each with distinct features and use cases.
-These types include
--   public blockchains,
--   private blockchains,
--   and consortium blockchains.

-Let's see what's going on with these networks:

 ### 1. Public Blockchains